NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 ```

 > **Different Condas** <br>
 > There are three Conda-related things you may have encountered: the first is
-> Conda, the package and environment manager we've been talking about so far.
+> *Conda*, the package and environment manager we've been talking about so far.
 > Second is *Miniconda*, which is the installer for Conda.
 The third is
 > *Anaconda*, which is a distribution of not only Conda, but also over 150
 > scientific Python packages.
 It's generally better to stick with only Conda,
 > *i.e.* installing with Miniconda, rather than installing 3 GB worth of
 > packages you may not even use.

 ### Configuring Conda